 Over four months in 1951, Kaiser produced 1,662 Dragons in three different series.
 The first series models came only with a painted roof, since the vinyl roof was not yet available due to production delays from the supplier.
 Though available in a wide variety of colors, all Series 1 models were referred to as Golden Dragons, regardless of the actual color.
 The price for the Series 1 Golden Dragon package was $125 ($1,320 in 2021).

-Series 2 models came standard with the vinyl roof and a slightly reworked version of the “dragon skin” vinyl that was now called “Dinosaur Skin.”
+Series 2 Dragons came standard with the vinyl roof and a slightly reworked version of the “dragon skin” interior that was now called “Dinosaur Skin.”
 These changes raised the price of the Dragon package to $242 ($2553 in 2021) for the second series.
 Second series Dragons were available in only three exterior/interior color combinations, each of which had a separate trim name: Golden Dragon, Silver Dragon, and Emerald Dragon.

 The Emerald Dragon (pictured above) was dark green with a green upholstered (not vinyl) interior.

 For the third and final series of 1951 Dragons, the same three colors from Series 2 were still available, plus a new Jade Dragon that had green metallic paint and a textured vinyl roof intended to resemble thatched straw.
-Only one Jade Dragon is known to survive, an OHV powered prototype from Henry Kaiser’s private collection (of which maddeningly there are no pictures available online).
+Only one Jade Dragon is known to survive, an OHV-powered prototype from Henry Kaiser’s private collection (of which maddeningly there are no pictures available online).

-Technically the Dragon package was available on any bodystyle in 1951, the vast majority were four-door sedans.
+While technically the Dragon package was available on any bodystyle in 1951, the vast majority were four-door sedans.

 1953 Kaiser Dragon